0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 So if we have control over a machine with `TRUSTED_FOR_DELEGATION` and a high-privileged user authenticates to it, we can then extract their TGT and use it to request service tickets to any other service.

 ### Enumeration
-we can use ldap query to filter only computer accounts with [SAM-Account-Type attribute](https://learn.microsoft.com/en-us/windows/win32/adschema/a-samaccounttype) of `0x30000001` which resolves in decimal to `805306369` and using bitwise AND with trusted for delegation flag `524288`, all other flags can be found [here](https://learn.microsoft.com/en-us/troubleshoot/windows-server/active-directory/useraccountcontrol-manipulate-account-properties)
+we can use ldap query to filter only computer accounts with [SAM-Account-Type attribute](https://learn.microsoft.com/en-us/windows/win32/adschema/a-samaccounttype) of `0x30000001` which resolves in decimal to `805306369` (`SAM_MACHINE_ACCOUNT`) and using bitwise AND with trusted for delegation flag `524288`, all other flags can be found [here](https://learn.microsoft.com/en-us/troubleshoot/windows-server/active-directory/useraccountcontrol-manipulate-account-properties)
 ```shell
 beacon> ldapsearch (&(samAccountType=805306369)(userAccountControl:1.2.840.113556.1.4.803:=524288)) --attributes samaccountname